-Accounting provides financial data so individuals can analyze the financial health and stability of a business.
+Accounting provides financial data or a platform so individuals can analyze the financial health, stability of a business and other characteristics.
 While there are many users of accounting information there are also many reasons why this information would be needed.
-Some reasons can include measuring the financial performance of assets, liabilities, equity, income, expenses and cash flow all in order to have the information to make better financial decisions.
+Some reasons can include measuring the financial performance of assets, liabilities, equity, income, dividends, expenses and cash flow all in order to have the information to make better financial decisions.
 Such information is made available by creating income statements, statement of cash flows and other managerial accounting information.
 Other reasons include making financial decisions for investment, credit and operational decisions.

 There are several types of users who will use financial statements for managerial accounting, but they generally fit into either internal or external users.
 Each group will use this information for different purposes to determine the performance of the business.